ArunFrey/oss_twitter/01_analyse_twitter_data.md

 Below is a map of all geolocated tweets that were sent on January 21, 2017, the day of the Women's March protest, showing that users across the world tweeted about the event.

 ![](01_analyse_twitter_data_files/figure-html/load WM data-1.png)<!-- -->

+We can manipulate these data into a `SpatialPointsDataFrame`, making sure the CRS is correctly defined, allowing us to plot the points easily using base R plotting functions.
+The CRS stands for "Coordinate Reference System," which controls the "projection" of the map we wish to visualize--i.e., how it looks.
+For more info. on map projections, see [this guide](https://docs.qgis.org/2.8/en/docs/gentle_gis_introduction/coordinate_reference_systems.html).

+Manipulating the data in this way will be helpful when clipping to the boundaries of shapefiles as we go on to describe below.

 ```r